Acclaimed Indigenous Poet & Memoirist

 "Defining the poet's role as a 'journey for truth, for justice,' [Harjo] explores the role of the artist in society, the quest for love, the links among the arts, what constitutes family, and what it means to be human." —Library Journal

 "I turn and return to Harjo's poetry for her breathtaking complex witness and for her world-remaking language." —Adrienne Rich

 Harjo's memoir, Crazy Brave (W.W.
 Norton, 2012), tells of her journey to becoming a poet and was called "The best kind of memoir, an unself-conscious mix of autobiography, spiritual rumination, cultural evaluation, history and political analysis told in simple but authoritative and deeply poetic proze" by Ms Magazine.
-Soul Talk, Song Language (2011) is a collection of Harjo's essays and interviews was published by Wesleyan Press.
+In 2013, Harjo won the PEN Literary Award for Creative Nonfiction for Crazy Brave.
+Soul Talk, Song Language (2011) is a collection of Harjo's essays and interviews published by Wesleyan Press.
 She co-edited an anthology of contemporary Native women's writing: Reinventing the Enemy's Language: Native Women's Writing of North America, one of the London Observer's Best Books of 1997.
-She wrote the award-winning children's book, The Good Luck Cat (Harcourt), and in 2009 she published a Young Adult, coming-of-age-book, For A Girl Becoming, which won a Moonbeam Award and a Silver Medal from the Independent Publishers Awards.
+She wrote the award-winning children's book, The Good Luck Cat (Harcourt); and in 2009 she published a young adult, coming-of-age-book, For A Girl Becoming, which won a Moonbeam Award and a Silver Medal from the Independent Publishers Awards.

 “Joy Harjo is a poet of music just as she is a poet of words.” —Paul Winter, Grammy award winning saxophonist